input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 we verify the following.

-[^1]: Astute readers will notice that this would be a linear scan through every UTxO at the `DsConfValidator` address offchain which would make the system cripplingly slow as time goes on.
+[^1]: Astute readers will notice that this would be a linear scan through every UTxO at the `DsConfValidator` address.
+As time goes on, this offchain computation would make the system cripplingly slow.
 Indeed, we should implement an efficient offchain query to optimize this later.

 - The `FUELMintingPolicy` (stored in the datum of `DsConfValidator`) has minted a token.